wavetronix/guides/style/README.md

 * Place helper methods for feature specs directly in a top-level `Features` module.
 * Use Capybara's `feature/scenario` DSL.
-* Use names like `ROLE_ACTION_spec.rb`, such as `user_changes_password_spec.rb`, for feature spec file names.
+* Use names like `ROLE_ACTION_test.rb`, such as `user_changes_password_test.rb`, for feature spec file names.
 * Use only one `feature` block per feature spec file.
 * Use scenario titles that describe the success and failure paths.
-* Use spec/features directory to store feature specs.
+* Use test/features directory to store feature specs.
-* Use spec/support/features for support code related to feature specs.
+* Use test/support/features for support code related to feature specs.

 #### Factories

+_(Rewrite this section for Minfacture instead of FactoryGirl.)_

 * Order `factories.rb` contents: sequences, traits, factory definitions.
 * Order factory attributes: implicit attributes, explicit attributes, child factory definitions.
 Each section's attributes are alphabetical.
 * Order factory definitions alphabetically by factory name.
-* Use one factories.rb file per project.
+* Use one file for each factory.
+* Group derivative factories together in one file (`admin` is just a `user` with the admin role).

 #### Unit Tests

+_(Rewrite this for Minitest rather than Rspec.)_

 [Sample](samples/testing.rb)